SJCooper/lets-go-walkies/README.md

 <img width="1115" alt="upcoming" src="https://user-images.githubusercontent.com/7358665/155906505-9f37d7b0-8521-4e4d-869e-3cd884366fb7.png">

 - __Gallery__
+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly view the gallery page to see various examples of what to expect from this pages social group and events, making it easier for me to decide if the group is relevant to my needs.

   - The gallery page will provide the user with supporting images to see what the meet ups look like as events.
   - This section is valuable to the user as they can see the types of walks the group has completed in the past.